Odyssey

 Next up, the reviews subgraph.
 The files in the subgraph-reviews directory have a similar structure to our locations subgraph.

-Let's skip ahead and once again update our agreement checklist.
-We'll mark off the s that have been added to our reviews subgraph so far.
+Let's skip ahead and once again update our schema agreement checklist.
+We'll mark off the fields that have been added to our reviews subgraph so far.

 The FlyBy schema diagram, updated to check off the fields we've added to the reviews and locations subgraphs so far